Christmas Fruit Platter

-This post may contain Affiliate Links.
-Please read our privacy policy here.
+This post may contain affiliate links.
+Please see our disclosure policy.

 A fruit platter is an elegant appetizer for any party, especially for the holidays!
-This Christmas fruit platter is shaped like a wreath and made with red fruit.
+My Christmas fruit platter is shaped like a wreath and made with red fruit.
 The presentation is gorgeous and will be a hit at your Christmas party!

 Christmas wreath platter with red fruit and chocolate dip.

-I am planning my annual girls’ holiday party and can’t wait to add this edible Christmas wreath to the menu!
+I’m planning my annual girls’ holiday party and can’t wait to add this edible Christmas wreath to the menu!
 I love a seasonal appetizer that is beautiful but also healthy and delicious.

 Sliced red apples, dragonfruit, grapes and sugared cranberries with chocolate sauce.